SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/01-IntroGrid.md

-## Computation that is a good match for OSG Connect
+## Computation that is a good match for OSG

-High throughput workflows with simple system and data dependencies are a good fit for OSG Connect.
+High throughput workflows with simple system and data dependencies are a good fit for OSG.
 Typically these workflows can be decomposed into multiple tasks that can be carried out independently.
 Ideally, these tasks will download data for input, run some computation on it and then return results (which may be used by future tasks).

-Jobs submitted into the OSG Connect will be executed on machines at several remote physical clusters.
+Jobs submitted into the OSG will be executed on machines at several remote physical clusters.
 These machines may differ in terms of computing environment from the submit node.
 Therefore it is important that the jobs are as self-contained as possible by generic binaries and data that can be either